instrumentisto/medea-flutter-webrtc/README.md

 <uses-permission android:name="android.permission.BLUETOOTH_CONNECT" />
 ```

-It also comes with an optional foreground service that keeps audio/video recording/playout active, it requires following permission to work:
+It also comes with an optional foreground service that keeps audio/video recording/playout active, it requires the following permission to work, if used:
 ```xml
 <uses-permission android:name="android.permission.FOREGROUND_SERVICE" />
 <uses-permission android:name="android.permission.FOREGROUND_SERVICE_CAMERA" />